What is a Chronic Disease

 How much of a problem is not acting the “Legacy effect”

-The the failure to establish appropriate targets and escalate treatment to achieve treatment goals is is a particularly concerning problem as we also know that there is also a legacy effect from not achieving goals early in treatment: that is, if we achieve target blood glucose levels soon after diagnosis, we have better long term outcomes than those who do not reach target levels early, even if control is relaxed later in the course of disease.
+The the failure to establish appropriate targets and escalate treatment to achieve treatment goals is a particularly concerning problem as we also know that there is also a legacy effect from not achieving goals early in treatment: that is, if we achieve target blood glucose levels soon after diagnosis, we have better long-term outcomes than those who do not reach target levels early, even if control is relaxed later in the course of disease.

 Given that we know that we can reverse diabetes with significant lifestyle changes and prevent diabetes at the pre diabetes stage why are we not acting.